 - Networking with other students

-Who can apply
+Who should apply

-- Future first-generation college students or students enrolled in TRIO, Upward Bound and College Possible
+- Future first-generation college students or students enrolled in TRIO, Upward Bound, and College Possible

 - Black or African-American

 - Hispanic or Latino

 - American Indian or Alaska Native